DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Corki Algorithm Framework

-In the basic \proj algorithm, the length of the trajectory is fixed all the time.
-Suppose the prediction interval is set to be 16.5 ms. No shorter or longer trajectory can be taken.
+In the basic \textsc{Corki}\xspace algorithm, the length of the trajectory is fixed all the time.
+Suppose the prediction interval is set to be 165 ms. No shorter or longer trajectory can be taken.
 However, one of the most significant characteristics of robotic applications is that they usually encounter sudden environmental changes.

 \paragraph{Early Termination. } We thus provide flexibility in the length of the trajectory that is taken.
 The prediction length will be used as an upper bound of the length of the actual taken trajectory, and early termination is allowed.
-Again, assuming the prediction interval is 16.5 ms, the actual trajectory can be from 3.3 ms to 16.5 ms, with a stride of $\Delta t$ (which is 3.3 ms assuming the camera sensor works in a 30 Hz frequency).
-After the robot's early termination, the model will predict another trajectory for the 16.5 ms.
+Again, assuming the prediction interval is 165 ms, the actual trajectory can be from 33 ms to 165 ms, with a stride of $\Delta t$ (which is 33 ms, assuming the camera sensor works in a 30 Hz frequency).
+After the robot's early termination, the model will predict another trajectory for the 165 ms.

 Early termination gives us some flexibility, but it may not be enough.
 The reason is that the accuracy is higher when the actual trajectory length is consistent between training and inference.
-If the actual trajectory length is 6.6 ms in training, the same length should be taken during inference.
+For example, in training, we predict 5 frames, later in testing, although generalizable, fixing the five-step termination shows better accuracy than other step terminations (like 3 or 4).
+If the actual trajectory length is 66 ms in training, the same length should be taken during inference.
 Suppose the user wants to change the actual trajectory length.
-In that case, the only way is to train two models, one for 6.6 ms and one for 9.9 ms, and switch during inference, which is unsurprisingly inconvenient for almost all robotic applications.
+In that case, the only way is to train two models, one for 66 ms and one for 99 ms, and switch during inference, which is unsurprisingly inconvenient for almost all robotic applications.

 \paragraph{Adaptive Trajectory Length.} Our method is to increase flexibility by allowing adaptive trajectory length with an empirical method.
 Our insight comes from the curvature of the trajectory.
 When the curvature is low, the action does not change significantly, suggesting a longer trajectory is acceptable.
 However, when the curvature is high, the usual circumstance is that the robot is encountering sudden change, where a shorter trajectory is better.